diojin/mockingjay/docs/bigdata/Digest of Learning Spark.md

 ```
 When this code is run the first time, assuming that the checkpoint directory does not yet exist, the StreamingContext will be created when you call the factory function.
 In the factory, you should set the checkpoint directory.
 After the driver fails, if you restart it and run this code again, `getOrCreate()` will reinitialize a StreamingContext from the checkpoint directory and resume processing.

-On most cluster managers, Spark does not automatically relaunch the driver if it crashes, so you need to monitor it using a tool like `monit` and restart it.
+`On most cluster managers, Spark does not automatically relaunch the driver if it crashes`, so you need to monitor it using a tool like `monit` and restart it.

 One place where Spark provides more support is the Standalone cluster manager, which supports a —supervise flag when submitting your driver that lets Spark restart it.